astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 smaller than the actual radius of the Sun, so we would never see it.
 Real, observed, Einstein Rings occur when two galaxies are lined up along a line of sight.

+This analysis is only of the simplest possible case, where the lens is small and spherically symmetric.
+Non-symmetric lenses lead to more than two images, and diffuse lenses can lead to warped, distorted images rather than multiple copies (this phenomenon is called Weak Lensing).
+If the angles involved are so small that the multiple copies cannot be resolved, it's still possible that the light from the source will be brighter than it would be if it weren't lensed, as light from both copies will still reach the observer.
+For example, if a black hole were to pass in front of a star, that star would temporarily appear brighter, as light that would normally miss the Earth is bent to add to the total light reaching us.
+This brightening is called Microlensing.
+Although a full treatment of gravitational lensing and all its variations is outside the scope of this book, it has proven a very useful phenomenon for studying the distribution of mass in the universe.

 ## Acceleration While Standing Still?